elfingord-cell/potenzial-webapp/potenzial-webapp/README.md

 ### iOS Add to Home Screen

-1. Open the app in Safari (`http://localhost:5173` on your local network host).
+1. Open the app in Safari using the active dev URL printed in the terminal (usually port `5173`) on your local network host.
 2. Tap Share -> **Add to Home Screen**.
 3. Launch from home screen and confirm standalone display.
 4. Add an entry, close app, relaunch, and confirm data persists.